 Other behavioral health and physical health providers in the community.

-CCBHC required services must be reasonably accessible to communities identified in the Community Needs Assessment.
+CCBHC required services must be reasonably accessible to communities identified in the CNA.
 Reasonable accessibility is defined as the lesser of either 30 miles or 30 minutes to access all nine required services.
-Any variations beyond this parameter of a reasonably accessible location of services must be approved by the Offices.
+Any variations beyond this parameter of a reasonably accessible location of services must be approved by OMH and OASAS.

 Hearing Procedure.

 Applicability.
-This section applies to any action by the Offices to deny, suspend, revoke, or limit, a certification issued pursuant to this Subpart.
+This section applies to any action by OMH and OASAS to deny, suspend, revoke, or limit, a certification issued pursuant to this Subpart.

 Notice.

-When the Offices propose to take action under subdivision (a) of this section, they shall provide written notice to the provider, which shall include:
+When OMH and OASAS propose to take action under subdivision (a) of this section, they shall provide written notice to the provider, which shall include:

 the nature of the proposed action;